di-ruan/Structured_Information_Retrieval/README.txt

     requests per second per user: 10

+f) Additional Information

+1. In order to be considered as Author, BusinessPerson or Actor, it must be a Person.

-f) Mapping from Freebase properties to the entities of interest
+2. Mapping from Freebase properties to the entities of interest

 Person
         Name                        "/type/object/name"